kokoteen/arch-bspwm/README.md

     `$ gitt checkout`
     - set the flag ***"showUntrackedFiles"*** to ***"no"*** on this specific (local) repository
     `$ gitt config --local status.showUntrackedFiles no`
-5. if you're not using display manager, add in `bash_profile` folowing code if you want to autostart `startx`:
+5. if you're not using display manager, add in `bash_profile` following code if you want to autostart `startx`:
     ```console
     if [ -z "${DISPLAY}" ] && [ "${XDG_VTNR}" -eq 1 ]; then
         exec startx